 There are two methods for deploying the installation to the client machines, Manual or Automatic.
 The client Windows account needs at least ‘Read’ permissions to the Admin Image folder.
 In order to have logs and status updates from each client, the client account must have a minimum of ‘Read/Write’ permissions to the folder <admin_image>\64bit\logs.

 The Manual option allows you to email a link to the StartSWInstall.hta file located in the root Admin Image folder.
 Selecting the link on a client machine will trigger the installation of the Image to begin.
 You can also browse to the Image folder manually and run the .HTA file to begin the install.

 The Automatic option pushes the installation to select clients silently without any interaction by the user.
-This requires proper setup of the Active Directory.
+This requires specific security permissions setup to work properly.
 For more detailed information of the required setup, review the section ‘Deploying Automatically’ in the SOLIDWORKS Installation and Administrative Guide.
 To help determine if a client computer has proper permissions for Automatic Deploy, log into a Customer Portal Account and search for solution S-062701 in the Knowledge Base.

 The Administration and Installation Guide also provides details on installing via Command-Line.

 When a new service pack or version is released and clients need upgrading, you will need to create a new Admin Image folder.
 As noted at the beginning of this blog post, you can choose to import settings from a past Admin Image so you don’t need to start all over again.

 You can use the same methods of deployment shown above, but another option is to trigger automatic upgrades when clients see a newer version available.
 Each time a client opens SOLIDWORKS, it looks to the share folder location of the installed image.
 The new Admin Image will create a separate folder, but you can assign the same share name to this new image and remove the share name from the old image.
 This way clients will see a newer version and automatically upgrade when starting SOLIDWORKS.